architecture-first/boa-showcase/docs/programming/Actor-Features.md

     }
 ```

-This method is called when there is an error during processing of a Convo.
+This method is called when there is an error during processing in a Convo.
 The snippet above is from the Customer that will intelligently interrogate the message and inform the client user.